Unified.to

 June 10, 2026

-Unified.to's Accounting API covers 46 integrations across 19 normalized objects — invoices, bills, journals, payments, contacts, purchase orders, expenses, and financial reports — with 300 readable properties and write support documented per integration in a published capability matrix.
+Unified.to's Accounting API covers 47 integrations across 19 normalized objects — invoices, bills, journals, contacts, expenses, credit memos, purchase orders, and the computed statements (reports, balance sheets, trial balances, profit and loss, cash flow) — with 301 readable properties and write support documented per integration in a published capability matrix.

 Evaluating accounting unified APIs has a specific failure mode: every vendor claims "read and write financial data," and almost none of them will show you which objects are writable on which platforms before you've signed.
 The standard advice is to run a bake-off — create an invoice, update it, create a bill, apply a payment, read it all back — across QuickBooks, Xero, and NetSuite on each vendor.
 That advice exists because the answer isn't published anywhere.